Croat Muslims: Statistics

-The published data from the 2011 Croatian census included a crosstab of ethnicity and religion which showed that a total of 62,977 Muslims (1.47% of the total population) 9,647 declared themselves as ethnic Croats.
+The published data from the 2011 Croatian census included a crosstab of ethnicity and religion which showed that, out of a total of 62,977 Muslims (1.47% of the total population), 9,647 declared themselves as ethnic Croats.

 Religion

-Most Croat Muslims, like other Muslim communities (Albanians, ethnic Muslims, Muslim Roma, etc.) are Sunni Muslim, and historically Sufism has also played a significant role among all South Slavic Muslims.
+Most Croat Muslims, like other Muslim communities (Albanians, ethnic Muslims, Muslim Roma, etc.), are Sunni Muslim; historically, Sufism has also played a significant role among all South Slavic Muslims.

 The Mufti of Zagreb is imam Aziz Hasanović, the leader of the Muslim community of Croatia.

 A new mosque in Rijeka was opened in May 2013.
 The Muslim community is also planning to build a mosque in Osijek and Sisak.
 A mosque in Karlovac is also being considered.